department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 > Pro Tip: Create a curl command of the check _first_.
 Once you done this, translating it
 > to Pingdom is fairly straight forward.

 Pingdom checks use a _template_ to create the HTTP request.
+Templates are located in the `templates/` directories and referred to by name minus the file extension.
 Many checks follow the same pattern, so it is likely a template already exists to meet your needs.
-If not, create a new template in Pingdom API format.
+If not, create a new template in Pingdom API check format.

 > Warning: As of March 2020, the Pingdom API incorrectly documents request headers structure.
 > Instead of a _map_ of headers, you must create a field named `requestheader<Name>`, e.g.